 Today the triapsidal area of the church and the cloister walls are partially visible.
 Back on the 300 we now head towards Piombino crossing the area of Campo alla Sughera and then starting to descend, following the long and easy dirt road, towards Cala Moresca.

 About two more hours have passed since the Buca delle Fate when, at the approach of sunset, we rejoin the starting point of the trek.

 How to get there

-It is necessary to reach Piombino and, once in town, follow the signs for Salivoli and then for the Cala Moresca car park.
+It is necessary to reach Piombino, and upon arriving in town, follow the signs to Salivoli and then to the Cala Moresca parking lot.

-Useful information: The route is about 16 km long with a total elevation gain of 600 m.
-There are no particular difficulties but, even if you walk in the shade for the most part, this trek is not recommended in summer because of the great heat.
+Useful information: The trail is about 16 km long with 600 m of total elevation gain.
+There are no particular difficulties, but although much of the walking is in the shade, this trek is not recommended in the summertime because of the high heat.